 ITP is also known as idiopathic thrombocytopenic purpura or immune thrombocytopenic purpura.

-Upon laboratory testing, the white blood count, hemoglobin concentration, red cell indices, and differential white blood cells are usually normal and the only abnormality seen is a platelet count less than 100,000/microL (9).
+According to lab tests, the white blood count, hemoglobin concentration, red cell indices, and differential white blood cells are usually normal.
+The only abnormality before Gammaplex treatment is a platelet count of less than 100,000/microL .

 The etiology of ITP includes the development of autoantibodies against platelet membrane proteins, leading to thrombocytopenia and an elevated risk of bleeding.
-It’s an autoantibody-mediated disorder, usually, immunoglobulin G mediated.
+ITP is an autoantibody-mediated disorder, usually mediated by immunoglobulin G.

-The American Society of Hematology 2019 guidelines recommend the use of intravenous immunoglobulin (IVIG) for patients where corticosteroids are contraindicated or not preferred.
+The 2019 American Society of Hematology guidelines recommends using intravenous immunoglobulin (IVIG) for patients who cannot use corticosteroids.

-Immune globulin intravenous human liquids such as Gammaplex is believed to raise platelet counts for patients with chronic immune thrombocytopenic purpura.
+Researchers believe immune globulin intravenous human liquids such as Gammaplex raise platelet counts for patients with chronic immune thrombocytopenic purpura.

-In primary humoral immunodeficiency, gammaplex acts as an IgG replacement therapy by replacing the low level of opsonic and neutralizing IgG antibodies thus boosting the immune system against pathogens and their toxins.
+In primary humoral immunodeficiency, Gammaplex acts as an IgG replacement therapy by replacing the low levels of opsonic and neutralizing IgG antibodies, thus boosting the immune system against pathogens and their toxins.

-In chronic ITP, gammaplex may act to downregulate antiplatelet antibody production and block Fc receptors but the exact mechanism has not been fully elucidated (10).
+It may downregulate antiplatelet antibody production and block Fc receptors in chronic ITP, but the exact mechanism is still unclear .

-The dosage of gammaplex infusion varies according to the indication and the concentration administered.
+The dosage of Gammaplex infusions varies according to the indication and the concentration administered.

 Treatment of Primary Humoral Immunodeficiency

-For the treatment of primary humoral immunodeficiency disease, the frequency and the dose of immunoglobulin may vary from patient to patient because the half-life of IgG varies among patients.
+For treating primary humoral immunodeficiency disease, the frequency and the dose of immunoglobulin may vary from patient to patient.
+This difference is because the half-life of IgG varies among patients.